-Born in Buffalo, New York, on November 4, 1916, , the sixth of ten children.
-His father, Salvatore Basilone emigrated from just outside Naples, Italy in 1903, when he was 19 and settled in Manville, New Jersey.
-He went to St. Bernard Parochial School in Raritan and after completing school when he was fifteen he dropped out prior to attending high school and enlisted in the Army.
+John Francis Basilone was born in Buffalo, New York on November 4, 1916, the sixth of ten children.
+His father, Salvatore Basilone emigrated from just outside Naples, Italy in 1903.
+At age 19 and settled in Manville, New Jersey.
+He went to St. Bernard Parochial School in Raritan and after completing school when he was fifteen he dropped out prior to attending high school and enlisted in the U. S. Army.

 US Army and Marine Corps Career

-Served in the US Army for three years in the Philippines and was a champion boxer.
-Upon returning home he worked as a truck driver in Reisterstown, Maryland.
-After driving trucks for a few months he wanted to go back to Manila and believed he could get there fastest by joining the Marines and enlisted in July 1940 from Baltimore, Maryland and went to recruit training at Parris Island followed by training at Marine Corps Base Quantico and New River.
-He deployed to Guantanamo Bay, Cuba.
-Assigned to 1st Battalion, 7th Marines, 1st Marine Division and sent to Guadalcanal.
-His was nicknamed "Manila John" due to his service in the Philippines.
+Basilone served in the U. S. Army for three years in the Philippines and was a champion boxer.
+Upon returning home he became a truck driver in Reisterstown, Maryland.
+After driving trucks for a few months he wanted to get back to Manila and believed he could get there fastest by joining the U. S. Marine Corps (USMC) and enlisted in July 1940 in Baltimore, Maryland and went to recruit training at Parris Island followed by training at Marine Corps Base Quantico and New River then deployed to Guantanamo Bay, Cuba.
+Nicknamed "Manila John" due to his prior service in the Philippines.

 |Medal of Honor Citation